 Will Irwin, an American reporter who took part in the 7 November 1918 celebrations in Paris, averred – reasonably enough – in his 1942 memoirs that the “famous story” of the false peace news had “never been told fully and accurately”.
 Without reference to any other writers, he proceeded with his own vivid account of what had happened.

-Having heard earlier in the day that the American Embassy had released the armistice news as official, he claimed that he telephoned them around 3:00 pm to confirm it but was told curtly: “that report is a canard”.
+Having heard earlier in the day that the American Embassy had released the armistice news as official, Irwin claimed that he telephoned them around 3:00 pm to confirm it but was told curtly: “that report is a canard”.

 His curiosity aroused, Irwin decided to look into “this affair while it was hot”.
 He set out his findings as follows: